SorayaM0/career-pilot/README.md

 # CareerPilot ✦

-CareerPilot is a full-stack job application tracking platform designed to help users organize their job search, monitor application progress, and understand their recruiting pipeline.
+CareerPilot is a full-stack, AI-powered job application tracking platform designed to help job seekers organize applications, monitor progress, analyze their job search, and prepare more effectively for interviews.

-The application combines a React and TypeScript frontend with a Java Spring Boot REST API and PostgreSQL database.
-CareerPilot includes secure user authentication, user-specific application data, application lifecycle tracking, status history, search and filtering, and job search analytics.
+The application combines a React and TypeScript frontend with a Java Spring Boot REST API, PostgreSQL persistence, JWT-based authentication, and OpenAI-powered job description analysis.

 ---

-## ✨ Features
+## ✦ Features

-### Application Management
+### Job Application Management

-- Create, view, update, and delete job applications
+- Create, view, edit, and delete job applications
-- Track company, position, location, application date, job posting URL, and job description
+- Track company, position, location, status, date applied, job description, and job posting URL
-- Manage application status across:
-  - Applied
-  - Interview
-  - Offer
-  - Rejected
+- Search and filter applications
-- View detailed information for individual applications
+- View detailed information for each opportunity
-- Search applications by company, position, and location
+- Track application progress from Applied → Interview → Offer
-- Filter applications by status
+- Record rejected applications separately

-### Application Progress
+### Application Status History

-CareerPilot tracks application status changes over time.
+CareerPilot automatically records status changes for each application.

-Each application includes:

-- Application progress timeline
-- Persistent status history
-- Timestamped status changes
-- Current application status
+Users can view a chronological history showing how an opportunity has moved through the hiring process.

-Status history is stored in PostgreSQL rather than existing only in the frontend.
+Status history is persisted in PostgreSQL and retrieved through the backend REST API.

 ### Analytics Dashboard

-The analytics page provides an overview of the user's job search, including:
+CareerPilot provides job-search analytics including:

 - Total applications
+- Applications by status
 - Interview rate
 - Offer rate
+- Pipeline overview

+This gives users a quick view of how their job search is progressing.

+### AI Career Assistant ✦

+CareerPilot integrates with the OpenAI API to analyze saved job descriptions.

+For an authenticated user's application, the AI assistant can identify:

+- Key skills
+- Technologies and tools
+- Resume keywords
-- Rejection rate
+- Interview topics
-- Application pipeline breakdown
-- Status distribution
+- Preparation priorities
-- Quick job-search insights
+- Practical preparation recommendations

+AI responses are rendered as formatted Markdown for a cleaner and more readable experience.

+The AI endpoint also verifies application ownership before sending application data for analysis.

+---

-### Authentication & Authorization
+## ✦ Authentication & Authorization

-CareerPilot includes a complete authentication flow using Spring Security and JWT authentication.
+CareerPilot includes a complete authentication flow using Spring Security and JWT.

 Users can:

-- Create an account
+- Register an account
 - Log in securely
 - Maintain an authenticated session
 - Log out
 - Access protected application endpoints

-Passwords are hashed using BCrypt before being stored.
+Passwords are hashed using BCrypt.

-Application data is associated with the authenticated user, preventing users from accessing another user's applications or status history.
+JWT bearer tokens are used to authenticate protected API requests.

+Application queries are scoped to the authenticated user so users can only access applications that belong to their own account.

 ---

-## 🛠 Tech Stack
+## ✦ Tech Stack

 ### Frontend